spikebike/Backups-Done-Right-legacy/README.md

 ## Technical Description

-Once the filesystem walker created a database of the directories that have to be backed up, it will just update the database on every run.
-On each run the walker decides if the file got any changes.
-If yes, the file gets encrypted over AES-512 and gets uploaded to the backup server over an SSL secured TCP/IP connection.
-The server keeps the files encrypted.
-Whenever we need a backup, we send the encrypted checksum (SHA-512) of the file, which is also stored in the database to the server.
-The server will send the encrypted file to the matching client over an SSL secured TCP/IP connection again.
-The client will then decrypt the received file and restores the complete directory tree with all the permissions, symlinks etc.
+The walker tracks filesystem metadata in sqlite.
+During each walker invocation all configured directories are walked looking for new or changed files.
+Any new or changed files are encrypted (AES-256) and checksummed (SHA256).

+The walker then attempts to upload the encrypted blobs to the server.
+The servers public key is checked and if trusted any non-duplicated files are uploaded.

+Server <-> server connections are used to replicated blobs to the configured redundancy.
+Only known public keys are trusted and all communications happen over an SSL connection.

 ## Misc